aubreymoore/SUMMA21/crb-parameters.md

 ## Sex ratio

 Gressitt 1953:
->"Of 282 specimens examined from palau and Samoa, 142 were males and 140 were females.
+>"Of 282 specimens examined from Palau and Samoa, 142 were males and 140 were females.
 This suggests a ratio of 1.014 males to one female."

 ## Flight distances
 Pallipparambil 2015